Our Team

 Ruchit is a Computational Associate II at the Broad Institute.
 He completed his Master's degree in physics at University of Massachusetts: Lowell.
 His thesis was in computational astronomy where he developed binary star model to predict absorption in X-Ray light curves.
 He joined the realm of genetics research at Beth Israel Deaconess Medical Center (BIDMC), followed by 3 years at the Broad Institute where he developed analysis approaches for Illumina amplicon sequencing data and building bioinformatic analysis pipeline that support diverse projects.
 He is fond of understanding natural processes in the language of mathematics and statistics and is excited to apply the same in the world of human genetics.
 His other interests include science fiction, hiking, and traveling.

-Projects and Collaborations with Other Teams
+Projects and collaborations with other teams

 We have active collaborations with members of other teams both locally and around the world.
 A few of note: